 For its initial production run, LiddUp is producing 50-quart coolers outfitted with a handle, wheels, and cup holders.
 The system promotes itself as fully shock- and waterproof, and it sounds like creator Taylor Gwiazdon & Co. had a grand time testing these claims by submerging the coolers in water, smashing them with baseball bats, and throwing one out of a truck traveling at 80 mph.

 Support the LiddUp on Kickstarter through June 4, 2013.

 Suggested via Dude Product Tips by Robert M.

-December 2013 Update: While LiddUp funding was unsuccessful, its creators still plan to produce and sell them to the public through the company's Website--follow the link below.
+December 2013 Update: While LiddUp funding was unsuccessful, its creators still plan to produce and sell them to the public through the company's Website--follow the link above.